dwyl/learn-coveralls.io/README.md

 ### Node.JS

-For Node.js the easyiest way is to use:
+For Node.js the easiest way is to use:

 - **node-coverals** (by Gregg Caines): https://github.com/cainus/node-coveralls
 - [**Mocha.js**](http://visionmedia.github.io/mocha/)